IndEcol/country_converter/README.rst

     pip install country_converter --upgrade

-To install from the Anaconda_ Cloud use:
+The country converter is also available from the `conda forge
+<https://conda-forge.org/>` and can be installed using conda with (if you don't
+have the conda_forge channel added to your conda config add "-c conda-forge", see `the install instructions here <https://github.com/conda-forge/country_converter-feedstock>`).

 ::

-   conda install -c konstantinstadler country_converter
+   conda install country_converter

 .. _Anaconda: https://anaconda.org/konstantinstadler/country_converter